aaron5670/aaron5670/README.md

 👨‍💻 23 Years young developer
-👨‍🎓 Studying ICT Webdevelopment at the University of Applied Sciences
+👨‍🎓 Graduated ICT Web Development at the University of Applied Sciences (July, 2022)